 The whole chain of the transport infrastructure should prepare itself to initially host mixed and later fully automated traffic flows, to manage and regulate the circulation of automated vehicles, supporting when needed their interaction and communication with their surroundings, thus increasing the road safety and efficiency in an orchestrated manner.
 On the other hand, the automated vehicles will greatly benefit from the possibility of high level communication, not only with the infrastructure and with other vehicles but also with the rest of the road users like pedestrians, cyclists and human drivers.
 For this, the whole transport network, cities and highways, has to be prepared to host and inter-link to this new transportation means.
-Indeed, one of the conclusions of the Ministerial Round Table at the ITS World Congress in Bordeaux in 2015 was: "Managed deployment will be needed for highly automated driving".
+Indeed, one of the conclusions of the Ministerial Round Table at the ITS World Congress in Bordeaux in 2015 was:

+"Managed deployment will be needed for highly automated driving".
 It becomes evident that Traffic Management should be prepared to accommodate the circulation of automated vehicles in real traffic and to support the transition period where both automated and legacy vehicles will co-exist in mixed traffic environments.

-Traffic Management and how it may answer the needs of mixed and fully automated environments is one of the topics being discussed within the TM2.0 ERTICO Platform [1].
-The Platform originated in 2011 and was formally established on 17 June 2014 during the ITS Europe Congress in Helsinki.
-It now comprises more than 25 members from all ITS sectors, focusing on new solutions for advanced interactive Traffic Management, and aims to agree on common interfaces, principles and business models which can facilitate the exchange of data and information between the road vehicles and the Traffic Management Centres, improving the total value chain for consistent Traffic Management and mobility services as well as avoiding conflicting guidance information on the road and in the vehicles.
-The work presented in this paper was conducted by members of the TM2.0 ERTICO Platform working under the TM 2.0 Task Force (TF) on "TM 2.0 and Road Automation".
-The main objective of this TF was to assess how the gradual road presence of automated vehicles, at automation level 3 and above, will affect the current Traffic Management practices.
+The main objective of this TF [1] was to assess how the gradual road presence of automated vehicles, at automation level 3 and above, will affect the current Traffic Management practices.
 Another objective was to analyse how new Traffic Management practices can facilitate the smooth integration of automated vehicles in real traffic, while gaining the maximum benefits from this introduction.
 Moreover, the TM 2.0 TF aimed to explore the interaction between Traffic Management, automated vehicles and human drivers.
 The TF worked under the principle that in order to establish an efficient and valuable interaction, "both ends" of the Traffic Management chain need to be prepared to communicate not only in the same language but also on the basis of similar technical and functional quality levels.